More of What, Exactly?

 The context layer — the institutional knowledge, the business logic, the metric definitions, the decision history.
 Not just facts, but what we do with those facts.
 This is the layer that most analytics organizations never built, and it's the layer that makes every AI output downstream either specific and useful or generic and dangerous.

 The judgment layer — the human capacity to look at output and know whether it's right.
 Not because you checked every line, but because you have enough experience and taste to feel when something is off.
-This is what Azeem Azhar calls the distinction between cognitive offloading — strategically delegating tasks that don't require your reasoning — and cognitive surrender, which is the uncritical abdication of reasoning itself.
+One of the more interesting things I've read on this comes from Azeem Azhar, who distinguishes between cognitive offloading and cognitive surrender.
+Offloading is when you take something that isn't critical to reasoning and delegate it — his example is remembering phone numbers.
+We all used to do that, and we stopped when smartphones made it unnecessary.
+We didn't lose a critical reasoning skill.
+We just offloaded it to technology.